 It’s that time of year again!
 Mardi Gras is the start of the lenten season.
 This Beer Battered Fish and Chips recipe brings back all sorts of wonderful childhood feels.
-Seriously, one could find a fish fry happening in almost every church and fire hall within our community of Southwestern Pennsylvania.
+Seriously, one could easily find a Friday night fish fry during lent, in almost every church and fire hall.

 Southern living has got me yearning for a good fish fry.
-Honestly, no offense, Southerners just do not do it like we Northerners do!
-So, after years of trying to perfect the perfect Beer Battered Fish, I did it.
-The batter is super light and crispy.
-The fish, so flaky and tender.
-Not to mention, the incredibly crunchy double-fried chips!
+Honestly, no offense but, Southerners just do not do it like we Northerners do!
+The batter is thin, creating a light and crispy crust.
+The fish is incredibly flaky, and tender and the chips are double-fried to perfection!

 Haddock vs. Cod

-In my opinion, haddock is the winner! haddock has more flavor than cod.
+Haddock has more flavor than cod.
 In addition, the thinness of the haddock filets allow for a more consistent fry.
-The long length of haddock filets will make for the perfect fried fish sandwich!
+The long length of haddock filets will make for a perfect fried fish sandwich!
 Haddock will fry much quicker than cod.

-Cod, although quite a popular fish choice for use in Beer Battered Fish and Chips, has a milder flavor.
-Cod is a bit firmer and thicker, as opposed to haddock.
-Fry time would have to be adjusted.
+Cod is another popular choice for use in Beer Battered Fish and Chips.
+It has a milder flavor, and is a a bit firmer and thicker, than haddock.

-Wondering what kind of beer you should use for the Fish and Chips batter?
-I was in the same boat.
-Honestly, I grabbed one of the only ones that was available to purchase as a single.
-So happy I made the decision to use Foster’s!
-In my opinion, it’s a matter of preference.
+What type of beer you use in the batter is really a matter of preference.
 Light beer will give you a lighter batter.
-Whereas, lager will lend for a heavier batter, with more depth of flavor.
+Whereas, lager will lend to a heavier batter, with a deeper, depth of flavor.

 Use these tips to form the most perfect beer batter: